VladislavG123/FlowPublicApiDocs/docs/api/receiving/index.md

 Please refer to the corresponding pages for detailed information about each endpoint.
 ## Restrictions

-Please pay attention to [rate limiter](api/rate-limiter.md) when using this API.
+Please pay attention to [rate limiter](../rate-limiter.md) when using this API.

-If you have any questions or problems, please refer to the [support section](support.md).